EBSCOIS/platform.shared.miro-pdf-parser/README.md

 - `README.md`: This file.

 - `pdf-to-svg-app.html`: This is the main app file.
-This is the file that will be connected in Miro to load the app in the board.
+This is the file that will be connected in Miro to load the app on the board.

 - `pdf-to-svg-panel.html`: This is the side panel that opens on the left side of the Miro tool bar when clicking on the app icon.